AadiLASA/CYPAT/README.md

 # Before USE
 set-executionpolicy unrestricted -force<br>
 Make directory on desktop<br>
-Create passwords.txt file with spaces removed, passwrods removed, and (you) removed.<br>
+Create users.txt file with spaces removed, passwrods removed, and (you) removed.<br>
 Create log.txt file
 Passwords will be set to : "aPASSWORD1234!"